 At the end of the listening it left me thinking that principles and values are all in order: Wayne Lost Soul believes in his own concepts and theories and passionately refuses to compromise.
 Like it or leave it.

 He constantly oversteps the mark, using well planned provocation as a play-ground, not that he wishes that much to be in your face like an annoying little itch: there’s nothing wrong in trying to engage people in getting a reaction.
 ‘Company of strangers’ is a devastated country trying to rise from its ashes again, and each song is a piece of fertile land planted with the growing seeds of faith and hope.

-When I’m travelling across them they lead me back to my past and there I wander bathed in turns with feelings of joy or torment.
+When I’m traveling across them they lead me back to my past and there I wander bathed in turns with feelings of joy or torment.
 Surely I won’t be the only one to do this no return trip.
 Enjoy a fantastic voyage in the company of strangers… And for those who might think that being proud means being arrogant and that being confident means being conceited, well don’t jump too easy to conclusions, think twice and make the effort.
 Get yourself a bottle of Bourbon, turn off the lights and let yourself go…